What is Software Asset Management (SAM)?

 Software Asset Management Best Practices & Examples

-- Create a centralized SAM policy to drive consistent software management
+- Create a centralized IT software asset management policy to drive consistent software management

 - Leverage a CMDB (Configuration Management Database) to map out your assets